Toller: Concept Project*

-Role: *
+Role:

 UX/UI Design, Brand Design, Squarespace Developer

-Year: *
+Year:

 2024

-The Mission
+The Brief

-Toller is the soulful ceramics brand of Maggie and Jane — a creative duo crafting each wheel-thrown and hand-built piece with intentionality and care.
+Toller is the soulful ceramics brand of Maggie and Jane, a creative duo crafting each wheel-thrown and hand-built piece with intentionality and care.
 They needed a quiet, soulful website that would not only showcase and sell their limited-edition pieces but also invite visitors into the warmth of their friendship-driven studio practice.

 Competitor & Industry Research

-Step 1: Research & Brand Insight
+Research & Brand Insight

-1. Authenticity matters: Buyers look for real stories—images of hands at the wheel, portraits of makers, and notes from studio life.
+1. Authenticity matters: Buyers look for real stories: images of hands at the wheel, portraits of makers, and notes from studio life.

 2. Lifestyle context sells: Showcasing ceramics as part of daily rituals (coffee in the morning, family meals, journaling at dusk) helps customers envision using them.